 When you exaggerate others and put them on pedestals, you will tend to minimize yourself in turn through comparison.

-In other words, when you infatuate with or over value others, you tend to devalue yourself.
+In other words, when you infatuate with or over value others, you tend to devalue your authentic self.

 When you exaggerate others, you are actually minimizing or unconscious of their downsides.

 When you look up to somebody and think they are greater than you, you tend to exaggerate what you perceive to be their “good” qualities and downplay any of their perceived downsides, depreciable or “bad” activities or qualities.
 In other words, you tend to exaggerate how great they are.

 In doing so, you tend to become conscious of their upsides and unconscious of their downsides, while in turn becoming conscious of your downsides and unconscious of your upsides.

 What is likely to occur as a result of this subjectively distorted assessment is that you become too humble to admit that what you see in them is also inside of you to the same degree.
 This is what often leads to intimidation, difficulty speaking, and low self-confidence.
 If you prefer to watch the video on Expressing Your Authentic Self, click below. ↓

 When you exaggerate others, you can devalue your authentic self and inject their values into your life.

 The moment you look up to somebody and minimize your authentic self, you can devalue yourself.
 You tend to become deflective and disown their admired traits in yourself so that you play small.
 It’s also when you are likely to inject their values into your life, and even envy or try to imitate them.

 When you exaggerate them and minimize you, you are not being your authentic self.